mukkino/AE-Find-WebLinks/README.md

 # Find-WebLinks

+**Version 1.1**

 Find-WebLinks is a PowerShell script that extracts web links from a single web page or from a text file containing multiple URLs.

 It is useful when you need to scan pages, collect matching links, process long URL lists, or keep a simple audit trail of what was found, skipped, or failed.

 The script does not require a browser, browser driver, Selenium, Playwright, or external PowerShell modules.
 It uses PowerShell’s built-in `Invoke-WebRequest`.

+## What changed in version 1.1

+Version 1.1 improves how supporting files are handled during longer runs.

+New and improved behaviour:

+- `LogCsv` now has its own independent mode through `-LogMode`
+- `FailedUrlFile` now has its own independent mode through `-FailedUrlMode`
+- The main output file, CSV log file, and failed URL file can now be set to `Append` or `New` independently
+- Empty CSV log files automatically receive the correct CSV header
+- Empty failed URL files automatically receive the correct tab-separated header
+- File-collision checks were improved to avoid accidentally overwriting source, output, blacklist, log, or failed URL files
+- The final summary now shows the CSV log mode and failed URL file mode when those files are used

 ## What it does